rdjonsson/duckdb-chapel/README.md

 - A command to open and connect to a database either in-memory or on file. **[done]**
 - A simple command to send queries to the database **[done]**
 - A command to run a query against the database and use the columns from the query as vectors and domains connected to the vector.
-See data example below.
+See data example below. **[partly done]**

 Example data: